abidkhan04/Project-Todo-List/README.md

 # Project Todo List

-How to create and filter todolist using html, css and javascript.
+How to create and filter todolist using html, css and JAVASCRIPT.....